Shrewsbury floods

 The town of Shrewsbury in Shropshire, England has historically been affected by flooding of the River Severn.
 The Frankwell area, has been particularly affected, but flood defence measures have largely been effective in the area.

 Geography

-Shrewsbury is about 14 mi west of Telford, 43 mi west of Birmingham and the West Midlands Conurbation, and about 153 mi north-west of the capital, London.
-More locally, the town is to the east of Welshpool, with Bridgnorth and Kidderminster to the south-east.
+Shrewsbury is about 14 mi west of Telford, 43 mi west of Birmingham and the West Midlands Conurbation, and about 153 mi northwest of the capital, London.
+More locally, the town is to the east of Welshpool, with Bridgnorth and Kidderminster to the southeast.
 The town centre is partially built on a hill whose elevation is, at its highest, 246 ft above sea level.
 The longest river in the UK, the River Severn, flows through the town, forming a meander around its centre.
 The town is subject to flooding from the river.

 Shrewsbury School, with its boathouse on the River Severn in the foreground.

 Defences

 Most of the ceremonial county of Shropshire is covered for purposes of local government by Shropshire Council, a unitary authority established in 2009.
 Telford and Wrekin is a unitary authority, with borough status, which forms part of the county for various functions such as Lord Lieutenant but is a separate local authority from Shropshire Council.
 However many services are shared across both authorities, such as the fire and rescue service, and the two authorities co-operate on some projects such as mapping flood risk.